NAFIS Awards 2025

 The annual NAFIS Awards recognise the excellent work of Family Information Services around the country and celebrate their remarkable contributions to local communities.

-The winners of this year’s Awards will be announced at the NAFIS Awards 2025 ceremony at 12:30 on Wednesday 26 November.
+The winners of the 2025 Awards were announced on Wednesday 26 November 2025 at the NAFIS Awards 2025 ceremony online.

 Why should you nominate your Family Information Service for an Award?